loubnabnl/santacoder-finetuning/README.md

 All these questions should be answered in a model card which is the first thing people see when visiting your model on the hub under `https://huggingface.co/{your_username}/{your_modelname}`.

+Don't hesitate to also create a Gradio Demo for your model to showcase its capabilities 🚀.
+You can find more information on how to do that [here](https://huggingface.co/docs/hub/spaces-sdks-gradio).
 ## Acknowledgments

 This is inspired by the [Wave2vec fine-tuning week](https://github.com/huggingface/transformers/edit/main/examples/research_projects/wav2vec2/) by [Hugging Face](https://huggingface.co/).